adriansteinj/CommonsGovernanceSimulation/README.md

 # Commons Governance Simulation
-A Python-based agent-based model of a community governing a common resource through reputation and identity.
+A Python implementation of an agent-based model of a community governing a common resource through reputation and identity.

 **Common-pool resources**